rask/wplog/README.md

 ### Logged data

-The plugin removes the core log endpoint data on uninstall.
-If you've used custom log endpoints, you will need to handle removing the data from those endpoints yourself.
+If you've used custom log endpoints, you will need to handle removing the data from those endpoints yourself if you uninstall this plugin.

 If you decide to keep the logged data as is, and reinstall this plugin later, no conflicts should occur with old and new data.

+## TODO

+-   Documentation.
+-   Plain file logging endpoint to plugin core.
+-   A way to actually view the logs generated using the core endpoints.
+-   A way to make external logging service logs viewable in wp-admin.
+-   Define global and endpoint specific settings which should be customizeable.

+## Contributing

+-   Create issues at the issue tracker.
+-   Send pull requests for fixes and features.

+Once the plugin is more mature, we're going to start keeping a list of good logging endpoints that third parties have created.

 ## License